CRKatri/trustcache/README.txt

              be printed.

 EXIT STATUS
-     The tc utility exits 0 on success, and >0 if an error occurs.
+     The trustcache utility exits 0 on success, and >0 if an error occurs.

 SEE ALSO
      cryptex-dump-trust-cache(1), cryptex-generate-trust-cache(1)

 HISTORY
-     The tc utility was written by Cameron Katri <me@cameronkatri.com>.
+     The trustcache utility was written by Cameron Katri
+     <me@cameronkatri.com>.

 FreeBSD 14.0-CURRENT             May 19, 2022             FreeBSD 14.0-CURRENT